dennuguyen/mtrn4110-proj/README.md

 ## Python Setup

+Python setup is required for all build steps.

 ### Python 3.7 Installation

-Note that only the pip package manager is required to install Python library requirements.
-This will allow Cython to link dependencies to Python libraries.

 Linux:
 ```